nc000/kanji-game/README.md

 * Contains all of the characters from RTK1 and RTK3
 * Can choose between RTK order or a random order
 * Keeps a track of your highest score
+* Allows for alternative keywords to be entered (from jisho.org)

 ## Libraries/Frameworks Used
 * [Font Awesome](https://fontawesome.com/how-to-use/on-the-web/using-with/react)